Request Program Information: Undergraduate

 Business Economics Major

-The Business Economics major provides students analytical skills built on a strong general business foundation.
-This major focuses on business management responsibilities and the improvement in business decision making that comes from a deeper understanding of the economic environment of business including labor, environmental, and international issues.
+The business economics major provides students analytical skills built on a strong general business foundation.
+This major focuses on business management responsibilities and the improvement in business decision making that comes from a deeper understanding of the economic environment of business.

 Business Management Major